 Using Values to Create Meaningful, Long-Lasting Change

-Align Your Goals with Your Values
+1. Align Goals with Your Values

-Practical Tip: After completing the Values Card Sort, choose one of your top values and set a small, actionable goal related to it.
-This helps you practice aligning your actions with your values.Use Your Values to Overcome Obstacles
+- Practical Tip: After the Values Card Sort, choose one value and set a small, actionable goal to align with it.

-Practice Self-Compassion
+3. Practice Self-Compassion

 References